Cyber Liability Insurance for Small Businesses in Texas: What It Covers, What It Costs, and Why You Need It

 Most modern cyber policies cover ransomware extortion payments, negotiation costs, and recovery expenses.
 However, some carriers exclude ransomware or sublimit it to $100,000–$250,000—always verify this coverage explicitly before binding.What Does Cyber Liability Insurance Actually Cover?

+The most common version of this I see is a small business owner who assumes their general liability or BOP covers a data breach, when those policies almost always exclude cyber events entirely.
 Cyber liability insurance covers two categories of loss: first-party costs you incur directly after a cyber event, and third-party claims brought against you by affected parties.
 Together, these coverages address the full financial impact of a data breach, ransomware attack, or system compromise from investigation through litigation.Most small business owners underestimate how quickly costs escalate after a breach.
 Forensic investigation alone runs $50,000–$500,000.
 Texas law requires notifying every affected individual, which adds $3–$5 per record in mailing, call center, and credit monitoring costs.
 Then come the lawsuits.
 A comprehensive cyber policy responds to all of these expenses under a single aggregate limit.First-Party Coverages (Your Direct Costs)

 - Breach response costs: Pays for forensic investigation to identify how the breach occurred, legal counsel to navigate notification requirements, public relations to manage reputation damage, and call center services for affected customers